 A Refreshing Detour to Port de Sóller

-If you plan on going to Fornalutx by public bus, you’ll have a connection at the bus stop of the charming town of Sollér.
-This way, you can easily combine your visit with a couple of hours on the beach at nearby Port de Sóller.
+If you plan on going to Fornalutx by public bus, you’ll have a connection at the bus stop in the charming town of Sollér.
+This way, you can easily combine your visit with a couple of hours on the beach at the nearby Port de Sóller.

 Port de Sóller, or Puerto de Sóller in Spanish, is a district of the municipality of Sóller, located about three kilometers from the main town.
 It is located in the Badia de Sóller, hence, the Bay of Sóller, and is actually the only protected port on Mallorca’s north-west coast

 You’ll find hotels, restaurants, and bars as well as almost 500 boat berths.
 And there are the two beaches Platja des Través and Platja den Repic where you can spend a couple of hours sunbathing and enjoying refreshing dips before heading to the rugged mountains of Fornalutx.

 If you like my suggestion, simply take bus #204 from Palma’s Estació Intermodal straight to Port de Sóller.
 From there, bus #232 goes by the hour to Fornalutx between 8 a. m. and 7 p. m.
 However, both lines are also stopping at the main bus station in Sóller where you have to change in case you don’t want to go to the beach.

 Obviously, you can also go from Palma to Sóller taking the vintage train.
 To be honest, I think it’s a waste of money and time – and an unnervingly touristy thing.
 If you absolutely want to do something a bit on the tardy side, better take the tram that takes you from Sóller’s train station to the Port’s beachfront.
 From the open wagons, you can literally touch the citrus trees at the orchards along the way – and it’s only 7 €uros each way.
 However, check the timetable on their website.